microsoft/TestAdapterForGoogleTest/README.md

 ### Google Test Adapter / Test Adapter for Google Test

-This README details the ‘Google Test Adapter’ [GTA](https://github.com/csoltenborn/GoogleTestAdapter) and the ‘Test Adapter for Google Test’ [TAfGT](https://github.com/Microsoft/TestAdapterForGoogleTest), and .
+This README details the ‘Google Test Adapter’ [GTA](https://github.com/csoltenborn/GoogleTestAdapter) and the ‘Test Adapter for Google Test’ [TAfGT](https://github.com/Microsoft/TestAdapterForGoogleTest).
 These test adapters are Visual Studio extensions that provide test discovery and execution of C++ tests written with the [Google Test](https://github.com/google/googletest) framework.

 Microsoft [collaborated with the creators of GTA](https://blogs.msdn.microsoft.com/vcblog/2017/05/10/unit-testing-and-the-future-announcing-the-test-adapter-for-google-test/) to fork their project and create ‘Test Adapter for Google Test’.
 These test adapters share many of the same features and any differences will be explicitly labeled with [TAfGT] or [GTA] in this document.
 GTA may contain more experimental features, whereas all updates to TAfGT must go through Microsoft’s software development cycle.